Phone: 01254 734590

 What we do

-The Chemotherapy Unit at Royal Blackburn Teaching Hospital provides treatment for both oncology and haematology patients, who live within the East Lancashire area.
+Systemic Anti-Cancer Therapy (SACT) Unit at Royal Blackburn Teaching Hospital provides treatment for both oncology and haematology patients, who live within the East Lancashire area.
 Our patients have to be referred to us by either an oncology consultant or a haematology consultant after being diagnosed with some form of cancer.
-We are a day-case unit and we have 14 chairs on the unit.
-We also carry out some minor procedures on the unit including insertion of semi-permanent lines for certain treatments and bone marrow biopsies.
+We are a day-case unit, and we have 20 chairs on the unit.
+We also carry out some minor procedures on the unit including insertion of semi-permanent lines for certain treatments known as central venous access devices (CVAD) for certain treatments and bone marrow biopsies.

 How to access the service

-Patients can access the service once they have been referred to the chemotherapy unit by a consultant.
+Patients can access the service once they have been referred to the SACT unit by a consultant.
 Appointments are always required as we do not offer a drop-in session yet.
-We do offer a telephone triage service, where the patients can call the unit for advice or if they become unwell.
-The chemotherapy staff can then arrange direct admission to the hospital for review or treatment required.

 Where to find us

-The Chemotherapy Unit is based on level 1 at Royal Blackburn Hospital (Turn right at the Macmillan hub).
+The SACT Unit is based on level 4 on ward D5 at Royal Blackburn Hospital.

-The unit has one senior sister, three junior sisters and eight staff nurses who are all trained in administering chemotherapy and other biological therapies.
+The unit has one senior sister, three junior sisters and ten staff nurses who are all trained in administering Systemic Anti-Cancer Therapy (SACT)

 The unit has three health care assistants and three ward clerks.

-All of our patients will be under the care of one of our fourteen consultants.
+All of our patients will be under the care of consultants.

 General enquiries